aakatev/dmc-stack/README.md

 # dmc-stack

-Web Stack for C and C++ developers
+Web Stack for C and C++ developers.
+Whether you are looking for full-stack solution, or simply RESTful API, dmc-stack can handle it all.

+**Features**

+* Containerized full-stack build
+* C++ back-end
+* Non-sql db
+* Websocket support
+* [Easy](https://github.com/aakatev/docker-monit-config) to monitor with Prometheus

 **Include:**